Lswbanban/BlueBrick/BlueBrick/bin/Release/ReadMe.txt

 REMOVE ALL THE TODO
 - [target 1.8] MISSING FEATURE (Erik): A new layer type for mesurement tools.
 	- save/load in LDraw
+- for the filter box, apply the filter on all tabs: make an option check bo to leave the choice.
+- [target 1.8] MISSING FEATURE (Alban): A feature to save a group that was created in BlueBrick, in the library
 - [target 1.8] MISSING FEATURE (Alban): A feature to check if there's new parts available online.
-- [target 1.8] MISSING FEATURE (Alban): A feature to save a group that was created in BlueBrick, in the library
 - [target 1.8] MISSING FEATURE (Alban): Slide bars on the map view (can be disabled in the Preferences and context menu)
 - [target 1.8] MISSING FEATURE #23 (many users): A feature to set a budget of parts and let BlueBrick warn you when you reach the budget (make a tab for part list?)
 - [target 1.8] MISSING FEATURE (Alban): in the generated part list, don't list the sub part of a set, list only the set